multiversx/mx-sdk-nestjs/packages/monitoring/README.md

 The package exports **performance profilers**, **interceptors** and **metrics**.

 ### Performance profiler
-`PerformanceProfiler` is a class exported by the package which allows you to measure the execution time of your code.
+`PerformanceProfiler` is a class exported by the package that allows you to measure the execution time of your code.

 ```typescript
 import { PerformanceProfiler } from '@multiversx/sdk-nestjs-monitoring';